gitvitorbin/qa-engineer-assignment/tests/README-test.md

 ```
 npx cypress open
 ```
-For more information about the use of the command line in Cypress, access the official documentation at [this](https://docs.cypress.io/guides/guides/command-line) link.
+For more information about the use of the command line in Cypress, access the official documentation on [this](https://docs.cypress.io/guides/guides/command-line) link.